-Currently, we do not experience significant seasonal sales trends in any of our operating segments, although sales to the U.S. Department of Defense and other international defense organizations can be sporadic based on the needs of those particular customers and allocated funding levels.
+Currently, we do not experience significant seasonal sales trends in either of our operating segments, although sales to the U.S. Department of Defense and other international defense organizations can be sporadic based on the needs of those particular customers and allocated funding levels.

 The COVID-19 pandemic has created significant economic disruption and uncertainty around the world.
 The Company continues to closely monitor the developments surrounding COVID-19 and take actions to mitigate the business risks involved.
 During this challenging time, we remain focused on ensuring the health and safety of our employees by implementing the protocols established by public health officials in addition to meeting the demand of our customers.
 As an essential supplier currently exempt from government-mandated shutdown directives, we are striving to ensure an uninterrupted flow of our mission critical products serving medical device, first responder, public safety, energy and national security customers.
-For 2020, we have maintained normal operations at all our facilities with the exception of an approximately one-month closure of our China facility as was mandated by the Chinese government through early March 2020.
+For 2021, we have maintained normal operations at all our facilities.

-For 2020, we estimate that the net impact of COVID-19 was a reduction to sales of approximately \$7,000, a reduction to operating income of approximately \$2,600 and a reduction to net income of approximately \$2,000 or approximately \$0.12 per diluted share.
-Demand for medical batteries, especially those used in ventilators, respirators and infusion pumps, substantially increased during 2020; however, this increase was more than offset by the revenue declines in oil and gas and international industrial markets, delays in medical battery orders for devices used for elective surgeries and the overall disruptions in supply chains and operations impacting both commercial and government/defense markets.
+For 2021, we estimate that the net impact of COVID-19 was a reduction to sales of approximately \$11,000, a reduction to operating income of approximately \$4,500 and a reduction to net income of approximately \$3,400 or approximately \$0.21 per diluted share.
+Increased lead times on components from suppliers and other COVID-19 related logistics matters significantly impacted both our internal and our customers manufacturing schedules, resulting in delays in our shipments to future periods.
+While demand for medical batteries, especially those used in ventilators, respirators and infusion pumps, remained at a high rate in 2021, our ability to service certain large orders was impacted by overall disruptions in supply chains and operations.
+These disruptions also impacted our shipments in industrial and government/defense markets.
+We exited 2021 with a backlog of \$53,166, excluding Excell, representing an increase of \$13,874 million or 35.3% from year-end 2020, largely attributable to the supply chain disruptions pushing shipments into 2022.